GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 `allowStorageUpdate` is set to `false` (which it is by default and can be updated by the `REGISTRAR_ROLE`).
 The same applies for the token `label` through the `allowLabelChange` flag (which is false by default).
 In some cases, it can be useful to dissallow the transfer of ownership of NFIs.
 This can be done if `REGISTRAR_ROLE` sets `allowTransfers` to `false`.
-In this case, the `REGISTRAR_ROLE` can still transfer an NFI on the owners behalf if the NFI owner gives approval to the `REGISTRAR_ROLE` through the `approve` function.
+In this case, the `REGISTRAR_ROLE` can still transfer an NFI on the owner's behalf if the NFI owner gives approval to the `REGISTRAR_ROLE` through the `approve` function.

 ### Extending registry functionality

-Each NFR can augment its registration logic (as well as add novel functionality) through the use of external [*modules*](/packages/contracts/contracts/modules/README.md).
+Each NFR can augment its registration logic (as well as add novel functionality) via external logic [*modules*](/packages/contracts/contracts/modules/README.md).
 A module is a stateless external contract which can be given the `REGISTRAR_ROLE` and thus extend an NFR's capability in an algorithmic fashion.
 For example, the a [LazyMintModule.sol](/packages/contracts/contracts/modules/LazyMintModule.sol) contract offers a means to add lazy minting functionality